Effects of feedback on galaxies in the VELA simulations: elongation, clumps and compaction: Introduction

 Our first set of 35 simulated galaxies to be studied in detail was introduced in \cite{Ceverino14} and Z15 and it is here renamed as VELA-3.
-The second set, dubbed VELA-6, includes the injection of momentum from the expansion of supernovae shells from clustered supernovae \citep{FirstLight}.
+The second set, dubbed VELA-6, includes the injection of momentum from the expansion of supernovae shells and stellar winds \citep{FirstLight}.
 Section \se{runs} summarises both models in detail.
 Section \se{SMHM} describes the effect of feedback on the stellar-mass-halo-mass relation.
 Sections \se{e}, \se{Clumps} and \se{C} are devoted to galaxy elongation, clumps and compaction respectively.
 Finally, Section \se{summary} ends with the summary and discussion.